 TGax Editor: Change the paragraph below of this subclause as follows (#CID 21346):

 A non-AP STA delivers buffer status reports (BSRs) to assist its AP in allocating UL MU resources.
 The non-AP STA can either implicitly deliver BSRs in the QoS Control field or BSR Control subfield of any frame transmitted to the AP (unsolicited BSR) or explicitly deliver BSRs in any frame sent to the AP in response to a BSRP Trigger frame (solicited BSR).
+The buffer status reported in the QoS Control field consists of a queue size value for a given TID (see 9.2.4.5.6 (QoS Control field).
+The buffer status reported in the BSR Control field consists of an ACI bitmap, delta TID, a high priority AC, and two queue sizes (see 9.2.4.6a.4 (BSR Control)).(#21346)

 An HE STA shall set the BSR Support subfield of the HE Capabilities element it transmits to 1 if dot11HEBSRControlImplemented is true; otherwise the HE STA shall set the BSR Support subfield to 0.